GabeMitchell23/gfm48FastRobots/Lab7/lab7Writeup.md

-# I am using slip days for this lab
+# On canvas I said I would use 2 slip days, but I will use more than that